onejeuu/sc-file/docs/source/usage.rst

 ``-O, --output``
   Output directory for converted files.
-If not specified, output files are saved alongside source file.
+If not specified, output files are saved alongside the source file.

   .. code-block:: bash
     :caption: Example